nRFCloud/nrf-mesh-cli/README.md

 enter provisioning details.
 3. Configure network subnets - Add, Generate, Delete, or Get subnets for the gateway.
 You will be prompted to enter subnet details.
-4. Configure network applicaiton keys - Add, Genreate, Delete, or Get application keys for the gateway.
+4. Configure network application keys - Add, Genreate, Delete, or Get application keys for the gateway.
 You will be prompted to enter application key details.
 5. View network nodes - Get a list of network nodes.
 A list of network nodes will be printed to the screen.